 Tim Hortons is Canada’s largest fast-food chain and is a popular spot for donuts and coffee for locals.
 If you’re in need of a pick-me-up while walking around Montreal, I recommend stopping here for a cheap, but yummy treat!

 Several people recommended this lunch spot to me in Old Montreal, and I could not recommend it to you all enough!
 This restaurant has a heated garden patio and a live jazz band.
 Additionally, the French food here was delicious.
 It’s a busy spot!

 This street is downtown Montreal’s main commercial street, full of shops, restaurants, and entertainment.
 It is pedestrian only and a fun place to hangout.
 Festivals are commonly held here, especially during the summer months.

-This is my top recommendation if you’re over the age of 18 and spending a weekend in Montreal.
-A local Uber driver informed Nathaniel and I of this bar and we are SO happy we went.
+This is my top recommendation if you’re over the age of 18 and spending a weekend in Montreal with friends or family.
+I actually found out about it from a local Uber driver!

 She explained how the Cloakroom has no menus and practices mixology.
 Basically, she asks what spirit you prefer and if you want something fruity, refreshing, or dark.
 We told her our preferences and within seconds she was crafting us each a unique cocktail.
 The drinks were a bit pricey since this place is so high-end, but it was honestly one of the coolest experiences I’ve had.